k-box/k-box/docs/user/download-personal-data.md

 The K-Box let you export all your personal data, plus the files you uploaded, as a single zip archive.

-The export will contain your user data, the documents uploaded (metadata and files), the starred documents, the collections, your managed projects and the microsites.
+The export will contain your user data, the documents uploaded (metadata and files), the starred documents, the collections and your managed projects.

 > **The export can only be generated after verifying your email address**